wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 === Smart Manager for WP e-Commerce ===
+Contributors: niravmehta, ratnakar.dubey
-Contributors: niravmehta, rohankamble, angelin.deboral Donate link: http://www.storeapps.org/
+Donate link: http://www.storeapps.org/
-Tags: administration, wp e-commerce, woo commerce, woocommerce, wpec, wpsc, jigoshop, ecommerce, management, batch update, wp ecommerce, productivity, products, orders, customers
+Tags: administration, wp e-commerce, woo commerce, woocommerce, wpec, wpsc, jigoshop, ecommerce, management, batch update, wp ecommerce, productivity, products, variations, orders, customers
 Requires at least: 2.0.2
 Tested up to: 3.3
-Stable tag: 2.0
+Stable tag: 2.1

-10x productivity gains with WP e-Commerce store administration.
+10x productivity gains with WP e-Commerce & WooCommerce store administration.
-Manage products, variations, orders and customers reliably using a fast and familiar interface.
+Manage products, variations (currently only for WPeC 3.8+), orders and customers reliably using a fast and familiar interface.
-(Update: WooCommerce support progressing well)

 == Description ==

-**Woo Commerce Support in Beta**
-We have added support for managing Woo Commerce products, customers and orders in Smart Manager.
-This is still in beta though and may have bugs.

-Smart Manager is a unique, revolutionary tool that gives you the **power to efficiently manage products, product variations, customers and orders** using the popular WordPress e-Commerce plugin from GetShopped / Instinct.
+Smart Manager is a unique, revolutionary tool that gives you the **power to efficiently manage products, product variations, customers and orders** using the popular WordPress e-Commerce plugin from GetShopped / Instinct or WooCommerce from WooThemes.

 As a business owner, **your time is better spent on marketing and customer service** than on store administration.
 Unfortunately store administration with WordPress e-Commerce can take significant time.
 Day after day.